 First, how to find a good coach.
 Three big components of this process are certification, experience, and approach.

 There are many programs that train and certify coaches.
 Each one has a different philosophy and approach to coaching, but all of them have helped bring legitimacy to the field of coaching.
 CoachU has added Corporate Coach University to its offering.
 The Hudson Institute is known to be more academic, likening the coaching certification to a masters degree.
 New Ventures West focuses extensively on small group training.
-The Coaches Training Institute teaches “Co-Active Coaching.”
+Co-Active teaches “Co-Active Coaching.”
 The Newfield Network takes an ontological approach to coaching.
 These are just a few of the more popular programs.

-All of these are good, but a coach should not get hired based on the training program or the certification that comes with it alone.
+All of these are good, but a coach should not get hired based on the training program or certification that comes with it alone.
 Being a certified coach does not make for a better coach.
 I have worked with several certified coaches, some from whom I learned a lot, others I had to fire.
 I have also worked with several coaches who aren’t certified; some of them rank among the best coaches in the industry.
 Others have had, in my view, questionable coaching approaches.

 Certification is a good indicator of a good coach, but it does not guarantee one.

 Not all executive coaches have been executives themselves.
 In some cases, a coach might have spent most of her career as an external consultant, or a therapist, professor, or even an actor.
 I’m biased toward hiring executive coaches who have some experience or context of working inside of an organization.
-The coach does not need to have the same experience as the executive he/she is coaching–that’s called mentoring.
+The coach does not need to have the same experience as the executive they are coaching–that’s called mentoring.
 But if the coach has experienced the inner workings of a company, a richer context for the coaching is shared between the coach and the client.

 Finding a good coach involves interviewing several of them.
 Be aware that coaches can have similar backgrounds, experiences, and certifications, and their styles can still vary greatly.
 Interview at least a few coaches to understand each one’s approach.
 To get a sense of a coach’s approach, share a situation you are going through and see what questions the coach asks.
-See if or how he/she shares his/her own assertions and point of view.
+See if or how they shares their own assertions and point of view.
 Above all, look for chemistry because as with most things (everything) in life, chemistry matters when choosing a coach.

 It’s also important to clarify how the coaching will be done.
 Typical contracts are for six months with an initial 1.5 hour meeting, a 360 feedback process, two 45-minute calls each month, and availability in between sessions.
 Many clients tell me that the “just-in-time, in-between sessions” are sometimes more valuable than the scheduled ones.
 They allow us to work through real-time situations so that the client can do less reacting and more intentional responding at the exact moment it counts.
 Not all coaches include this kind of access with their coaching so it’s important to clarify up front.